ayushbagahe/ayushbagahe/README.md

 ## Hi there 👋
-I'm Ayush,AI grad passionate about data anslysis and data science.
+I'm Ayush, AI grad passionate about data anslysis and data science.